kali/kali.github.io/_posts/2016-01-25-The-Rust-is-in-there.md

 Ok, I'm done.
 Promise.

-## What in there could be librarized ?
+## What in there could be librarized?

 In the previous post, I stated that not relying on a framework was freeing the developper from the framework constraints.
 For instance, one can choose